 Lidar vs. VoxelFlow: What’s the Difference?

-Over the past decade, Lidar and camera-based technologies have been at the helm of current autonomous driving (AV) systems paving the way for safe driverless cars.
-But as smart cities and autonomous driving become a fast-approaching reality, new technologies are finding ways to improve industry standards, ensuring we have a realistic and, most importantly, safe path to the future of AV.
+Over the past decade, Lidar and camera-based technologies have been at the helm of current autonomous driving (AV) and systems paving the way for safe driverless cars.
+But as smart cities and the autonomous driving market become a fast-approaching reality, new technologies are finding ways to improve industry standards, ensuring we have a realistic and, most importantly, safe path to the future of AV.

 Though Lidar has become the standard for AV companies like Alphabet’s Waymo, its low latency has a long way to go.
 If the AV industry wants to make true autonomous driving a reality, updates to safety standards will need to be prioritized.
 That’s where VoxelFlow comes into play, an event-based 3D sensor system designed specifically with autonomous driving in mind.

 The Old Industry Standard: Too Little Too Late